 My comeback, “Hello Phil, I’m chuckling as I envision a growling squirrel.
 It seems your squirrel likes hot food!”

 They say laying chicken wire or black plastic netting over bulbs works.
 And products with oil of mustard are effective, as is capsaicin, a hot pepper byproduct that deters many pests.
 Phil’s squirrels may like the taste, though.
 While I encourage only organic methods of critter control, products with Thiram to soak bulbs in before planting are very effective.
 Cornell University says it’s not toxic to bees but is to fish, and there’s a myriad of safety warnings and precautions.

 Speaking of desperate measures, the Old Farmer’s Almanac lists tips from readers, including piling straw around plants or putting toothpicks in the soil as squirrels don’t like to dig around them.
 Or, place coarsely crushed oyster shells around bulbs that scratch their feet.
-Mothballs deter them too, so much for enjoying fragrant flowers.
-Some say flakes of soap on top of soil work great.
+Mothballs deter them, too, so much for enjoying fragrant flowers.
+Some say flakes of soap on top of the soil work great.
 It sounds like the Irish Spring soap remedy to deter deer.
 Plain ugly.
 The same is true of human or dog hair around your plants.

 I learned squirrels dig up bulbs, not always to eat them but to find a readymade spot to stash nuts.
 Here I thought planting bulbs they don’t like, such as daffodils (Narcissus), ornamental onions (Allium), snowdrops (Galanthus), and grape hyacinths (Muscari), would work.